 It’s easy to assume that your younger employees and managers want to learn 100 percent virtually.
 After all, they are tethered to their mobile devices and check their phones seemingly infinite times an hour.
 If millennials and members of Gen Z rely on screens for entertainment and communication, why shouldn’t it be their preferred method of professional development?

 The problem with this assumption is that it’s wrong.
-Your company’s emerging professionals crave professional development—and they want to experience it via face-to-face interactions.
+Your company’s emerging professionals crave professional development—and they want to experience it via live and face-to-face interactions.

 WHY DIGITAL-ONLY LEARNING DOESN’T WORK

 Organizations are investing more every year in employee learning and development, according to the Association for Talent Development’s 2018 State of the Industry Report.
 Technology-based learning accounted for 41 percent of the time employees spent learning, according to the same survey.